hashicorp/terraform-website/content/source/docs/enterprise-beta/api/policies.html.md

 -> **Note**: This endpoint is not JSON-API enabled therefore the serialization format of the body and the HTTP headers do not follow the JSON-API patterns of other endpoints.

-This endpoint is used to upload the policy file to the policy.
+This endpoint is used to upload the policy content to the policy.

 | Method | Path           |